Empress Eugénie de Montijo left her mark in Les Landes, so it’s only natural that she has a place at Château Belle Epoque.

 The Eugénie De Montijo Suite is bright, spacious and peaceful.
 It’s located on the first floor over the breakfast room and the snooker room.
 It’s composed of 2 rooms, a bathroom and WC.
 One of the rooms looks over the French Garden and the other is a corner room looking over both the estate gardens in front of the château and the French Garden.

-Enjoy free access to the heated swimming pool, tennis court, boules pitch, play area… and many more activities that are available near to the Belle Epoque Estate.
+Enjoy free access to the swimming pool, tennis court, boules pitch, play area… and many more activities that are available near to the Belle Epoque Estate.

 From the 2nd April